 - Expert-led and evidence-based programming

-- Online and on-the-go platform that can be used anywhere
+- The online and on-the-go platform that can be used anywhere

-- Free to join and includes a buddy of your choice
+- Free to join and includes a buddy or colleague of your choice

 - Open to all UBC staff, faculty and postdoctoral fellows (Vancouver and Okanagan campuses)